Constraint-Level Design of zkEVMs: Architectures, Trade-offs, and Evolution: Background and Preliminaries

-zkEVM implementations use Succinct Non-Interactive Arguments of Knowledge (SNARKs)\cite{groth2016size, chiesa2020marlin} and Scalable Transparent Arguments of Knowledge (STARKs)\cite{ben2018scalable}.
-For computations with $\circuitSize$ constraints, SNARKs achieve $O(1)$ proof size and $O(1)$ verification complexity but require trusted setup and $O(\circuitSize \log \circuitSize)$ proving time dominated by elliptic curve operations \cite{xie2019libra}.
+zkEVM implementations use Succinct Non-Interactive Arguments of Knowledge (SNARKs)~\cite{groth2016size} and Scalable Transparent Arguments of Knowledge (STARKs)~\cite{ben2018scalable}.
+For computations with $\circuitSize$ constraints, SNARKs achieve $O(1)$ proof size and $O(1)$ verification complexity but require trusted setup and $O(\circuitSize \log \circuitSize)$ proving time dominated by elliptic curve operations \cite{groth2016size, thaler2022proofs}.
 STARKs eliminate trusted setup using only hash functions, providing post-quantum security and parallelizable proving.
-They achieve $O(\circuitSize \log^2 \circuitSize)$ proving time but produce $O(\log^2 \circuitSize)$ proof sizes and $O(\log^2 \circuitSize)$ verification complexity \cite{xie2019libra, ben2018scalable}.
-For typical zkEVM workloads with $2^{20}$-$2^{24}$ constraints, the SNARK systems Groth16 and PLONK produce 400-byte and 1KB proofs, respectively \cite{groth2016size, gabizon2019plonk}, both requiring 200-400K gas for on-chain verification \cite{chaliasos2024analyzing}.
-STARK proofs for the same workloads scale logarithmically to tens of KB requiring $\sim$6M gas for verification \cite{ben2018scalable, xie2022zkbridge}.
-Most zkEVMs adopt SNARKs for lower on-chain costs while some explore hybrid STARK-proving with recursive SNARK compression \cite{el2024evaluating}.
+They achieve $O(\circuitSize \log^2 \circuitSize)$ proving time but produce $O(\log^2 \circuitSize)$ proof sizes and $O(\log^2 \circuitSize)$ verification complexity \cite{ben2018scalable, thaler2022proofs}.
+For typical zkEVM workloads with $2^{20}$-$2^{24}$ constraints, the SNARK systems Groth16 and PLONK produce ${\sim}$128--192 byte and ${\sim}$480--624 byte proofs (depending on curve choice), respectively \cite{groth2016size, gabizon2019plonk}, both requiring 200-400K gas for on-chain verification \cite{chaliasos2024analyzing}.
+STARK proofs for the same workloads scale logarithmically to tens of KB, incurring proportionally higher on-chain verification gas costs~\cite{ben2018scalable}.
+Most zkEVMs adopt SNARKs for lower on-chain costs, while some explore hybrid STARK-proving with recursive SNARK compression \cite{polygon_zkevm}.
+A common technique for zkEVM scalability is recursive proof composition, which enables a prover to produce a proof that certifies the validity of one or more previous proofs by embedding a verifier circuit inside the recursive circuit being proved~\cite{bitansky2013recursive}.
+This proof-carrying construction supports proof aggregation and batched verification, with the per-layer construction and its trade-offs developed in Section~\ref{zkevm:sec:recursive}.

-A common technique for zkEVM scalability is recursive proof composition.
-Recursive ZKPs enable a prover to produce $\zkproof$ that verifies earlier proofs $\zkproof_0, \ldots, \zkproof_{r-1}$ \cite{bitansky2013recursive}.
-Formally, each proof $\zkproof_i$ certifies $(\statement_i, \witness_i) \in \relationIndexed{i}$ while simultaneously verifying the validity of the previous proof $\zkproof_{i-1}$.
-The final proof $\zkproof_r$ thus encapsulates the validity of the entire sequence.
-This proof-carrying verification works because the verification of $\zkproof_{i-1}$ becomes part of the computation that $\zkproof_i$ proves correct.
-The pair $(\zkproof_{i-1}, \witness_i)$ serves as the witness for generating $\zkproof_i$ (for statement $\statement_i$), enabling compression of multiple proofs into one succinct object.
-This enables proof aggregation and batched verification crucial for zkEVM scalability discussed in Section~\ref{zkevm:sec:recursive}.